balunist/mbp_docs2/source/usage/advanced/overview.rst

 - Arrange method  - :ref:`Arrange Type <arrangetype-label>`
 - Allow rotation  - :ref:`Can Rotate <rotate-label>`
 - Select components to rotate or duplicate - :ref:`Selection Support <selection-label>`

+The complete list of options with descriptions can be found here :ref:`Options <options-label>`.
+You can also reference this options list from the context tree.

 |
 |